|

 Issued in December, 1978.

-to the Reliability-Centered Maintenance (RCM) Standard,” issued in January
+SAE JA1012 A Guide to the Reliability-Centered Maintenance (RCM) Standard,

-Hinchcliffe, Glenn R., RCM - Gateway to World Class Maintenance,
+Smith, Anthony, Hinchcliffe, Glenn R., RCM - Gateway to World Class

 Elsevier Inc, Burlington, MA, 2004. |